robinjmurphy/opensearch-workshop/exercises/5-aggregations.md

 }
 ```

 This query returns the top 10 unique `terms` in the `ratings` field by document count.
+Crucially, aggregations operate on the entire dataset, and not just the results on the current page.
+This is why we can specify a page `size` of `0` and still get back accurate aggregations.

 Aggregations (aggs) can be combined with a search query to return only the statistics for documents that match a search term: